mtl-brainhack-school-2019/EmanueleB/readmes/Final_Report.md

 ## Learning experience
   I began this project without any previous exposure to python.
 Therefore, I used a proactive approach to interact with the members of the workshop, asking for technical support and feedback.
 Since the beginning of week 2, I immediately identified what libraries in python would have represented a good fit for my goals (such as pandas, matplotlib, scipy, sklearn).
 By the end of week 2 I became familiar with these libraries and during week 3 I learned how to use these libraries, utilizing the data that I currently have in my main dataset.
 Given my priorities, related to learn as much as possible how to program in python and how to use tools and packages never used before, I decided to concentrate most of my efforts to learn how to code and how to find the retrieve the information I need online (for example searching on “stack overflow”).
-I learned that knowing how to find the right information it’s probably even more important that know how to code, at least at this stage.
+I learned that knowing how to find the right information is probably even more important that knowing how to code, at least at this stage.
-Despite I initially used Jupyter notebook, during week 2, I decided to move to Visual Studio Code due to a more user-friendly interface.
+Despite I initially used Jupyter notebook, during week 2, I decided to move to Visual Studio Code due to a more user-friendly interface, during week 3.
 I found working with this platform easier and more effective.
-Moreover, an additional motivation that pushed to stay on VSCode relates to the fact that it can be used with other programming languages.
+Moreover, an additional motivation that pushed me to stay on VSCode relates to the fact that it can be used with other programming languages.

 ## Results
   The first script (BH.py) was created in order to clean, organize and concatenate data from .txt files outputted by the Tony program.
 The “pandas” library helped with creating a “DataFrame” structure containing information for each note reorganized and concatenated into one .csv file for each participant.
 This script was then enhanced by adding lines with the purpose of summarising the data for each participant further, such as calculating the average of the frequency range per song and the total number of notes per song.
 I once again used the “pandas” library, which allowed me to reorganize the data and use methods for “DataFrames” that simplified data manipulation (e.g., dataframe.max() and dataframe.min()).